Mangar2/yaha/INSTALLATION.md

 node --inspect /home/pi/yaha/services/node_modules/@mangar2/servicecli/servicecli.js /home/pi/yaha/services/arduino_config.json --env production
 ```

-Now copy the link from the node response (example:)
+Copying the link should not be needed, chrome will automatically identify the available inspect link.
+If not, copy the link from the node response (example:)
 ws://127.0.0.1:9229/ce7a4dd6-84cf-48d0-a5c2-b5859abfe335

 Create a ssh tunnel (on the computer with the debugging interface):